How to Do Skin the Cat Exercise (With Ring & Bar Progressions)

-Skin the Cat is a gymnastics and calisthenics movement that starts from a passive hang on a bar or rings.
-The athlete tucks their knees, rotates backward through the shoulders, and ends in a deep shoulder-stretching position called the German hang—a position where the torso and legs hang behind the arms.
-From there, the athlete reverses the movement to return to the starting position.
+The exercise begins from a passive hang on a bar or rings.
+From there, the athlete tucks their knees, rotates backward through the shoulders, and lowers into a deep shoulder-stretching position called the German hang—a position where the torso and legs hang behind the arms.
+To complete the rep, the movement is reversed to return to the starting hang.

-This movement offers several benefits:
+This movement offers several benefits that go beyond just building strength:

 Equipment & Setup